waldher/dhl-intraship/README.md

                                         height:15,
                                         width: 25)
 ```
+Beware, that due to DHL Intraship restrictions, the sender address must be a
+CompanyAddress and requires a contact_person.

-Note that the actual api-call takes an array of shipments
+Also, note that the actual api-call takes an array of shipments:

 ```ruby
 result = api.createShipmentDD([shipment])